beitmenotyou-com/OmniSocial-ProtocolKit/docs/examples/EXAMPLES-ACTIONS.md

 Command-line bot that:

 - Connects to Nostr relays
-- Posts messages on interval
+- Posts messages at an interval
 - Listens for DMs with `/commands`

 ---